openAGI/tefla/docs/templates/core/layers.md

  - **n_output**: Integer or long, the number of output units in the layer.
  - **reuse**: whether or not the layer and its variables should be reused.
 To be able to reuse the layer scope must be given.
- - **filter_size**: a list or tuple of 2 positive integers specifying the spatial dimensions of of the filters.
+ - **filter_size**: a int or list/ tuple of 2 positive integers specifying the spatial dimensions of of the filters.
- - **stride**: a tuple or list of 2 positive integers specifying the stride at which to compute output.
+ - **stride**: a int or tuple/list of 2 positive integers specifying the stride at which to compute output.
  - **padding**: one of `"VALID"` or `"SAME"`.
  - **activation**: activation function, set to None to skip it and maintain